yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ### The projector

-Beside the regular monitor of the computer, a projector was connected to it too.
-The projector was mount on the ThorLabs board and project the VR environment on 3d printed screen that was placed in front of the wheel.
+The projector was mount on the ThorLabs breadboard to project the VR environment on 3d printed screen that was placed in front of the wheel.

 <img src="https://user-images.githubusercontent.com/98536980/152039487-7858f3c2-c7bf-4502-821c-9ef62dac772b.jpeg" width="400" height="250">